 - Bhutan has many popular festivals throughout the year

-- All tourists traveling to Bhutan need a visa to visit
+- All tourists who plan on touring Bhutan need a visa to visit

 - Electricity access has grown in Bhutan, so finding access to Wi-Fi shouldn’t be a problem *rural villages and isolated areas may have limited access

 - The local language is Dzongkha, but most people in Bhutan speak English

 - Bhutan has a population of nearly 780,000 by the 2017 National Statistics Bureau